mwilliamson/stickytape/README.rst

 Since this relies on correctly analysing both your script and any dependent modules, this may not work correctly in all circumstances.
-If you need to create a standalone executable from your Python script, I recommend using an alternative such as [PyInstaller](http://www.pyinstaller.org/).
+If you need to create a standalone executable from your Python script, I recommend using an alternative such as `PyInstaller <http://www.pyinstaller.org/>`_.

 Installation
 ------------